 Professional Practice: Crafting an Artist Statement

 A clear and well-written artist statement is crucial for communicating about your work to other people.
-It’s also an amazing tool for reflecting and gaining insight into your own work.
+It’s also an amazing tool for reflecting and gaining insight on your own work.
 But it’s not easy!
 Come get started on an artist statement, or get constructive feedback on a draft from your peers, in a supportive and relaxed setting.

 This workshop will include a discussion of the various uses, contexts, and audiences for artist statements, and an overview of best practices.
 Through a series of prompts and structured response processes, participants will generate content for an insightful and meaningful artist statement, and receive useful, thoughtful feedback on your materials from other artists.